Francefernance12/100DayPython/day_28/README.md

 <h3>Day 7</h3>
 <h4>Hangman Game</h4>
-This project is a Hangman Game.
-This Hangman game is a guessing game where the player guesses a letter to slowly figure out the whole word.
+This project involves creating a Hangman Game—a guessing game in which players attempt to deduce a word by guessing letters.
+Incorrect guesses result in a loss of life, while correct guesses fill in the blanks until the entire word is revealed.

-If the Player guesses the word wrong, the player loses a life.
+<h4>What I Learned</h4>
-If the Player guesses the letter correctly, the letter will fill in the blanks until all the blanks have been filled and the word is fully revealed.
+- From/Import

-Brief summary of my codes:
+- replacing/removing/placing elements in empty lists
- - The first
+- `lower` method

 <hr />
 <h3>Day 8</h3>